quangtmd/IT-Service/README.md

     ```bash
     npm start
     ```
-    The server will start on `http://localhost:3001`. **Keep this terminal window open.** If it connects to the database successfully, you will see a confirmation message.
+    The server will start on `http://localhost:3001`. **Keep this terminal window open.** If it connects to the database successfully, you will see a `✅ Kết nối tới database MySQL thành công!` message.
+If it fails, it will print a detailed error and stop.

 ---